 Asking a participant questions after their task is an essential study building block.
 Questions, like scales, let you measure things.
 You might wonder why you should measure anything at all.
 It’s true that often the insights from basic usability testing come from simply observing what people do and listening to what they say if they think out loud.
 But measuring is valuable for a few reasons.

 It can be quite time-consuming to watch many test recordings.
 Measurements give you a more objective way to sift through the recordings.
 You might choose to start by watching the sessions where people gave the poorest ratings to the prototype and try to find out why.
 Or you might look at sessions of who gave it the best scores to see what’s working well.

 Measurements can be more persuasive

-If you’re presenting the findings of a test, having some measurements to support your claims can be more compelling then just qualitative data alone.
-Even if you’re working with a small sample size, measuring provides a more objective a way of evaluating how an experience performed.
+If you’re presenting the findings of a test, having some measurements to support your claims can be more compelling than just qualitative data alone.
+Even if you’re working with a small sample size, measuring still provides a more objective a way of evaluating how an experience performed.

 Measurements let you compare and track performance